Chapter 6: A Tale of Two Groups#

 Show Solution

-# of different individuals.
+# different groups of completely unrelated individuals.

 # (b) H_0: \mu_{TOTCHOL(diabetes)} = \mu_{TOTCHOL(no diabetes)}